HarleyHanna/best_games/README.md

 # BestGames

 BestGames gives you a list of 18 different video games genres and lets you choose one.
-Once you choose a genre, you will be provided the top 10, highest rated games from that genre, rated by critics across the internet.
+Once a genre is chosen, you will be provided with the top 10 highest rated games from that genre.

 ## Installation